 No. The additional protection afforded by these measures is small compared to the control of ventilation that will be exercised by Facilities Management at the direction of the Emergency Management Team.
 In some circumstances, these actions may actually increase the risk of injury to building occupants.

 No. Gas masks are only of value if you have them with you at all times and have sufficient warning of the presence of an inhalation hazard.
 Neither condition is likely to be the case in the workplace.
 The Emergency Management Team does not recommend distribution of any other item of personal protective equipment.

 You should dial 711 on any University telephone and describe the emergency to the police officer who answers.

 Sheltering in place is a short-term option for protection.
 It will most likely be a matter of hours, not days.
 If your medications are critical to your well-being, you should always have access to a reasonable supply.

 Yes.
-Building Shelter in Place Coordinators will receive training on the roles and functions they will be expected to perform.
-Periodic drills will be conducted both at the building and campus levels.
+Building shelter-in-place coordinators will receive training on the roles and functions they will be expected to perform.
+Periodic drills will be conducted at the building and campus levels.